By Tony Morelli

 As TONMOers know, there's a society of people who have a passion for these animals.
 To explore the cephalopod tattoo subject further, I emailed a survey (and later posted it) to people who shared their tattoo images by posting them our gallery.
 While our sample size for this survey is small (we received 16 responses), we did get some good learnings.
 Clearly, tattoos are a personal choice, and individuality is the hallmark of a tattoo.
 So if you're one of those people looking to get inked by a tattoo gun as opposed to an octopus or squid, hopefully you'll find this summary helpful.
 Here's what I found:

 Ten out of 16 respondents got an octopus for their tattoo, while the others got a cuttlefish, squid, or some nondescript, hybrid ceph-like creature (but we did not have any Cthulhu tattoos!)...
 It is not surprising that octopuses are the most popular tattoos; even as a general topic of interest on this Website, I'd say octopuses are the most popular, probably due to the fact that unlike squid, you can keep an octopus in a home aquarium!
 At the same time, our highest traffic days on TONMO.com have come when there have been news stories about large/giant squid, such as 2003's announcement that Mesonychoteuthis (Colossal Squid) is even larger and more imposing than the Architeuthis (Giant Squid).
 As for cuttlefish, while you can keep them in a home saltwater tank, they are harder to come by in the United States -- and for whatever reasons, cuttlefish just aren't as “culturally mainstream” as octopus and squid.
-Still, there were two cuttlefish tattoos of the 16 respondents, not including the “squid / cuttlefish combo” tattoo (pictured above), owned by Thales, a longtime TONMO.com Supporter.
+Still, there were two cuttlefish tattoos of the 16 respondents, not including the “squid / cuttlefish combo” tattoo (pictured right), owned by TONMO staffer Thales.

 The most popular location for a cephalopod tattoo is the lower back, with four (25%) tattoos residing there.
 The left arm was a close second (3), followed by a 3-way tie for right arm, left leg, and upper back (2 each).